At least $5 billion for catalytic change

 The ripple effects of investing in GPE will get more children learning, boost economies, contribute to gender equality and, in the long run, help create more sustainable, peaceful and resilient societies.

-Funded to at least $5 billion, GPE would boost discretionary finance available to education ministries in low-income partner countries by nearly a third, enabling them to drive transformation to deliver learning for the furthest behind and build more resilient systems for the future.
+Funded to at least $5 billion over five years, GPE would boost discretionary finance available to education ministries in low-income partner countries by nearly a third, enabling them to drive transformation to deliver learning for the furthest behind and build more resilient systems for the future.

 More than two-thirds of resources for education in low and lower-middle income countries come from domestic public expenditure, representing the greatest volume of financing for education